UPDATED October 2019

-I came across an online article by an anonymous blogger who claimed that the only good purpose for whole life insurance was as a rich man’s Roth.
-He was certain whole life insurance was only for individuals whose high incomes made them ineligible for the tax-saving advantages of a Roth IRA.
+I came across an online article by a blogger who ignorantly claimed that the only good purpose for whole life insurance was as a rich man’s Roth and only for individuals whose high incomes made them ineligible for the tax-saving advantages of a Roth IRA.
+He’s dead wrong — you don’t have to be wealthy to benefit from the incredible advantages of whole life insurance.

 How Does a Roth IRA Work?

 A Roth Individual Retirement Arrangement (Roth IRA) is an IRS-approved strategy that allows you to invest money you have earned by making contributions to a Roth IRA plan you have set up.
 You are not allowed to take a tax deduction for your contribution as you are with a traditional IRA.
-However, none of the money you take from your plan in the future is taxable.
-As far as the money in your Roth IRA is concerned, you will not be affected by future changes in the tax rate.
+However, any earnings you withdraw from a Roth IRA aren’t taxed — as long as you’re at least age 59 1/2 and you’ve had the Roth IRA for at least 5 years.

 How a Roth IRA differs from a traditional IRA